qazifabiahoq/QuickList/README.md

 This repository contains a proof-of-concept Streamlit demo application using free-tier APIs to validate QuickList's technical approach.
 The demo demonstrates end-to-end functionality from image upload to complete listing generation, validates multi-tier AI fallback reliability, and provides a working foundation for production implementation.

-Production deployment would require paid API tiers with guaranteed SLA, fine-tuned models trained on ThreadUp's proprietary 172 million item dataset, production cloud infrastructure with auto-scaling and monitoring, human review workflows and quality assurance processes, A/B testing framework for continuous optimization, and active learning pipelines incorporating real usage feedback as detailed throughout this document.
+Production deployment would require paid API tiers with guaranteed SLA, fine-tuned models trained on thredUP's proprietary 172 million item dataset, production cloud infrastructure with auto-scaling and monitoring, human review workflows and quality assurance processes, A/B testing framework for continuous optimization, and active learning pipelines incorporating real usage feedback as detailed throughout this document.

 **License**: Academic project for educational purposes.